iyarashii/PokemonTypeCalculator/README.md

 # Pokemon Type Calculator
 ![Working app image](https://i.imgur.com/jLh5rtt.png?1)
 Simple Android application written in C# with Xamarin.Android.
-It shows damage multipliers that affect defending pokemon.
 This app shows damage multipliers that affect defending pokemon.
 After selecting types and hitting the `SHOW DAMAGE TAKEN` button it displays every possible attacking pokemon type and a multiplier of its damage.
 The list of multipliers and types is sorted by the dmg multiplier from highest to lowest by default.
 There are 3 ways of sorting available: